Harvey Weinstein Reportedly Used His Relationship With The Clintons To Intimidate Victims

 “Yes, he’d tell me (about them),” Maerov returned.

 “He often referred to his close relationships with Presidents and former Presidents?”
-Iluzi then asked in a follow-up question.
+Illuzzi then asked in a follow-up question.

 “Yes,” Maerov answered.

-Meanwhile, Weinstein’s defense have hoped that the prosecution’s emphasis on the Clintons could convince the judge to rule a mistrial.
+Meanwhile, Weinstein’s defense has hoped that the prosecution’s emphasis on the Clintons could convince the judge to rule a mistrial.

-Defense lawyer Arthur Aidala claimed that showing a picture of Weinstein with Clinton was “completely inappropriate” and “tainted” the jury’s impartiality (via USA Today).
+Defense lawyer Arthur Aidala claimed that showing a picture of Weinstein with Clinton was “completely inappropriate” and “tainted” the jury’s impartiality, as reported by USA Today.

 “Clinton has nothing to do with this case.
 It’s 100 percent irrelevant,” he said.